Position

 • Previous experience in food service or a related field is preferred.

-• Knowledge of basic food safety and sanitation practices.
+• Knowledge of basic food preparation techniques and kitchen safety practices.

 Is becoming a Dietary Aid a good career path?

-Working as a Dietary Aid comes with its own set of advantages and challenges.
-Understanding these can help individuals decide if this career path is right for them.
+Working as a Dietary Aid comes with its own set of benefits and challenges.
+Understanding these can help individuals decide if this career path suits them.
 Here are some pros and cons to consider.

 • Pros: